This is a collaborative post.

 Creativity Starts At Home

 I’ve always been a big advocate for creativity and why it’s so important to encourage it with children.
 It’s not always easy though, and a lot of parents feel apprehensive about creative activities being messy or expensive.
-Photography is definitely mess-free, and easy to pick up whenever the mood strikes!
+Photography is definitely mess-free, and easy to pick up whenever the mood strikes.

 I think that’s one of the reasons I always held back from exploring photography further when I was younger.
 Back then, you had to take your films to a shop to be processed.
 Then you had to wait a week or so until you could pick them up!
-Unless you were fortunate enough to access to a darkroom, of course.
+Unless you were fortunate enough to access a darkroom, of course.
 These days, you can take a photo and it’s viewable instantly.

 Self-printing is another aspect of this hobby that makes it so accessible as a family activity.
 You can still use printing services if you’d like to, but if you’ve got a good quality printer at home then you can take care of that yourself.
-We’re lucky, as I have a professional printer for my art shop at home, so it’s really easy to print out some of Small-Me’s favourite photos.
+We’re lucky, as I have a professional printer for my art shop at home, so it’s really easy to print out some of our favourite photos.

 My little girl’s love of photography is something I’m really proud of, and I want to make sure she stays engaged with it.
 The next step for me then is to invest in a good quality camera for myself.
 That way, we can head out together on photography days more often!

-I’ve actually been considering levelling up my blog photography for a while now, so it feels like the right time to finally grab a camera of my own.
-Plus it’s my birthday soon, so it’d be an ideal gift!
+I’ve actually been considering levelling up my website photography for a while now, so it feels like the right time to finally grab a camera of my own.
+Plus it’s my birthday soon, so it’d be an ideal gift.
 It’d also be a solid piece of equipment for me to level up my streaming setup, so I’m definitely going to be looking to buy one this year.